Dash-OS/tcl-modules/README.md

 As well as a few other tools which you may find helpful when working with Tcl.

  - [kit-creator](https://github.com/Dash-OS/tcl-kit-creator) - a custom fork of rkeene's [kitcreator](https://kitcreator.rkeene.org/fossil/index) which adds some organization and some extra extension build scripts.
 For example, one may add "tcl-modules" to automatically download and compile this repo (as well as task and cluster) into a custom tcl-executable.
+ - [atom-language-dashtcl](https://github.com/Dash-OS/atom-language-dashtcl) - Special syntax highlighting for tcl that is aware of the context of many built-in commands as well as various tcl-modules such as `[state]` and `[graphql]`.

 ## Package Summaries